 Tarte said continued pressure needs to be applied in order for the controversial project to be canceled.
 Leaders are worrying more about the costs of the tolls after costs sky-rocketed on toll lanes in Washington, D.C.

 Prices surged to $36, and peaked at $40, on I-66 in Washington, D.C.

 Cooper said the transportation department is working to figure out how to protect people as the toll lane project moves forward.

 “We want them to be smart about this,” Cooper said.
 “We gotta understand it's going to cost money whatever solution that we do.”

 Cooper said the transportation secretary has been meeting with community groups and hopes to make a decision soon about the next steps to take.

 Last month, Channel 9 reported that the state is creating an advisory group, made up of representatives from local towns and counties, to talk about possible alternatives.

-Meanwhile, a group fighting the toll lanes said it has run out of legal options to stop the project.
+Meanwhile, a group that is fighting the toll lanes said it has run out of legal options to stop the project.

-Widen I-77 now wants the project to be finished, but the toll lanes deleted.
+The group Widen I-77 now wants the project to be finished and but the toll lanes to be deleted.

 © 2018 Cox Media Group.